peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    cases, the Requestor directly requests the issuance of the X.509 Certificate from the Issuer, without discovery.

-6. The Requestor creates an ACME Account with the Issuer, as described in Section 7.3 of [RFC8555].
+7. The Requestor creates an ACME Account with the Issuer, as described in
+   {{Section 7.3 of !RFC8555}}.

 ## Overview